 It’s important to check that your vitamin B12 levels are within the normal range.
 If you have a B12 deficiency, this can be extremely damaging for your vital organs – particularly in the long run.

 You can read up on the symptoms of vitamin B12 deficiency in our article B12 deficiency.
-If you’re experiencing tingling sensations in your extremities (hands, legs, toes, fingers – there’s a song in here somewhere…), confusion, a rapid heartbeat or changes in your mood, it’s best to contact yo
+If you’re experiencing tingling sensations in your extremities (hands, legs, toes, fingers – there’s a song in here somewhere…), confusion, a rapid heartbeat or changes in your mood, it’s best to contact your doctor and consider being tested for B12 deficiency.

 Read more »

-2. Can You Have Normal B12 Levels and Still be Deficient?
+2. Can You have normal B12 levels and still be B12 vitamin deficient?

 Accurately Testing for Vitamin B12 Deficiency can be Complicated